|Servicing category||Overall ranking||Management and organization||Loan administration||Ranking outlook|

 Systems and technology

-In our view, LNR has an effective technology environment and well-integrated applications to support special servicing and asset management.
-SPT maintains overall information technology administration, and its 24-person department supports all of LNR's automation needs, while also supporting the disaster recovery (DR) efforts for its critical business systems.
-It also works with LNR through direct assignment of personnel, steering/development committees, and in-house liaisons in LNR's special servicing departments for continued improvements and enhancements.
-Key elements of its systems and applications, business continuity (BC) and DR programs, and security environment are discussed below.
+LNR has an effective technology environment and well-integrated applications to support special servicing and asset management.
+SPT maintains overall information technology administration, and its 29-person department supports LNR's automation needs while also supporting the disaster recovery (DR) efforts for its critical business systems.
+It also works with LNR through direct assignment of personnel, steering and development committees, and in-house liaisons in LNR's special servicing departments for continued improvements and enhancements.
+Key elements considered in our assessment of its systems and applications, business continuity (BC) and DR programs, and security environment are discussed below.

 Servicing system applications

 - LPAMS, a proprietary asset management application, is the central tool for asset surveillance and special servicer data management and reporting for loans and REO assets.
-The application currently has the flexibility to produce nearly 300 customized loan-, property-, deal-, and portfolio-level reports.
+The application produces 287 customized loan-, property-, deal-, and portfolio-level reports.

-- Used as an underwriting tool, Nexus Dashboard is a proprietary user interface that aggregates internal data from LNR's workout history, watch list, and surveillance comments, as well as all loans originated by its Starwood affiliates, along with various external sources.
+- Used as an underwriting tool, Nexus Dashboard is a proprietary user interface aggregating internal data from LNR's workout history, watch list, and surveillance comments as well as all loans originated by its affiliates, along with various external sources.
 It provides searching capability across all the sources of data, along with the ability to visually display it on a map for detailed analysis.

 - ProLaw, a purchased software application, interfaces with LPAMS to support legal management requirements and track outside counsel assignments.

-- PeopleSoft, a purchased real estate accounting application, works with the asset management system to address REO accounting and track monthly property financial performance, and is interfaced to LPAMS.
+- PeopleSoft, a purchased real estate accounting application, works with the asset management system to address REO accounting and track monthly property financial performance; it is interfaced to LPAMS.

 - LPAMS uploads to a data warehouse, DataMart, for data query and reporting needs.
 DataMart, which contains data on more than 105,000 commercial real estate loans, pulls information from numerous third-party sources to generate reports and aid in analysis.